Upgrading from MySQL 5.7 to 8.0 with rollback

 7. [DB02,DB03] Edit my.cnf

 As mentioned in the section on parameters to be aware of, the default collation is utf8mb4_0900_ai_ci from MySQL 8.0 onwards.
-This does not exist in MySQL 5.7, so in this verification, which takes reversion into account, you need to specify utf8mb4_general_ci in the my.cnf settings.
+This does not exist in MySQL 5.7, so in this test, which takes reversion into consideration, it is necessary to specify utf8mb4_general_ci in the my.cnf settings.

 8. [DB02,DB03] Startup & Check